 Loans disbursed prior to July 1, 2013 are not subject to the terms of this new law.

-Direct Deposit is now available for financial aid refunds.
+Cardozo offers direct deposit for student refunds.
 Click HERE to enroll.